Lost Foods Sanctuary and Native Plant Nursery

 The third sanctuary, is located adjacent to the Lost Foods Native Plant Nursery at Redwood Acres in Eureka CA. This sanctuary was started in August 2012 and will feature more species and more diverse habitats, such as mixed evergreen and deciduous forests, woodland edges, sunny meadows, and a pond area.

-#3 Lost Foods raises the awareness of the fact that California is a world hot-spot for natural bio-diversity and has the most endangered species of any state, which shows we are losing this unique bio-diversity.
-Lost Foods promotes the benefits of restoring and using native plants to help struggling native plant populations and the wildlife that depend on them and for use as food, medicine, beauty and attracting birds and butterflies.
+California is a world hot-spot for natural bio-diversity and has the most endangered species of any state, which shows we are losing this unique bio-diversity.
+Lost Foods promotes the benefits of restoring and using native plants to help struggling native plant populations and the wildlife that depend on them and for use as food, medicine, beauty and

-Lost Foods educational booth at California Native Plant Societies, The Wildflower Show 2011 and 2012 and at the Seed Exchange 2012.
+Lost Foods educational booth at California Native Plant Societies, The Wildflower Show, and at the Seed Exchange

 Lost Foods has lectured gardening groups such as The Eureka Garden Club, The Master Gardeners class and the C.R.
 Gardening class about the importance and benefits of restoring native plant species.